armand1m/gringobot/README.md

  - [x] Ping folks from a location:
     - [x] English: `/ping_members_at NL`, `/ping NL`
     - [x] Portuguese: `/alo NL`, `/alo Holanda`
+    - **Note on this feature**:
+      - Telegram imposes limits on actually pinging more than 5 mentions in the same message.
+When trying to ping people registered in a location, this bot will randomly select 5 of those folks and mention them.
+The rest will still be mentioned, but with silent mentions.
  - [x] Deregister member location:
     - [x] English: `/leave NL`
     - [x] Portuguese: `/sair NL`, `/sair Holanda`